 Recessed lights are eye-appealing light sources that you can install throughout your home.
 Recessed lights are constructed as inserts in a ceiling, so the light bulbs are flush with the surface of the ceiling.
 They can be used as general purpose lights, border lights or spotlights that enhance architectural features.
-If you install new recessed lights and they start blinking, there are several ways to examine and repair the problem.
+If you notice recessed lights flickering in your recent installations, there are several ways to examine and repair the problem.

 Thermal Protection Switch

 Evaluate whether your thermal protection switch, often referred to as a thermocouple, is the cause of lights flickering and dimming in the house.
 A thermocouple is a tubular fixture that's wired between the line and load of a recessed light.
 Since the early 1980s, Underwriters Laboratory has required that all approved recessed lighting fixtures have thermal protection switches built into the fixtures.

 This switch automatically turns a recessed light off if the temperature inside the fixture gets too hot and turns the light back on once the fixture cools.
 The switch prevents wire damage and alerts you that there could be an internal heat problem.
 Listen for the internal click of the switch to evaluate if overheating is the problem.

 Another potential cause of blinking recessed lights is excessive light bulb wattage.
 If the light bulb in your recessed light has too high a wattage, then the bulb emits too much heat.
 The overheating triggers your thermal protection switch and causes the light to blink.